 If your business is looking to hire employees in the Netherlands, Airswift provides a number of employment solutions that will help you hire employees efficiently and within full compliance with Dutch laws.

 Our expertise allows us to minimise risk while taking on the administrative responsibilities of hiring and onboarding candidates, leaving you to focus on other aspects of business growth.

 With our contract hire services, you can fill temporary roles and gain the agility to respond to market demands and needs shifts.

 For more long-term hiring needs, our professional search services help you discover talented candidates in the Netherlands to fit permanent roles within your organisation.

 Employer of record

-If you want to hire employees in the Netherlands without setting up a physical business entity, an Employer of Record (EOR) simplifies the hiring process without compromising your time and expenses.
+If you want to hire employees without setting up a physical business entity, an Employer of Record in the Netherlands simplifies the hiring process without compromising your time and expenses.

 An experienced EOR allows you to bypass the complications of physical entity setup and focus on business development.
 It can also can help you onboard your remote employees quickly and efficiently as well as take care of payroll and manage statutory benefits.
 All while ensuring you stay compliant with local employment legislation.

 *Although the information provided has been produced from sources believed to be reliable, no warranty, express or implied, is made regarding the accuracy, adequacy, completeness, legality or reliability of any information.
 For the latest information and specific queries regarding particular cases, please contact our team.